 Almost two decades after going on the run, a pair of left-wing terror suspects have handed themselves in to authorities in Karlruhe.
-They are suspected of membership of the 'Revolutionary Cells', a group held responsible for at least 295 attacks between 1973 and 1995.
 They have been bailed and are yet to be charged.

 The two terror suspects could face prison just as others are hoping to get released

 Federal prosecutors confirmed Sunday that two suspected members of a German left-wing militant group which took part in some of the most notorious hostage dramas of the 1970s have surrendered to authorities after 19 years on the run.

 Federal state prosecutors in Karlsruhe made the statement after a report in Der Spiegel magazine that the pair, who surrendered to police in December, are suspected members of the group "Revolutionary Cells."